Sshatzkin/particle_filter_project/README.md

 ### Movement model

+ Our movement model is contained within two functions: **movement_model** (a helper function that starts on line 38) and **update_particles_with_motion_model** which starts on line 409.
+Update_particles_with_motion_model starts by reading the odometry data and creating a delta in the x and y coordinates to figure out how much its position it changes.
+We also store the old and the new yaws that the odometry data provides us in order to then implement our movement model precisely.
+We decided that the best way to update the particles' motions was to use a "Rotate, Move, Rotate" movement model as from our lessons that seemed to most consistently provide the most accurate results when there were motion updates that occurred when the robot didn't merely go completely straight in the x or y direction.
+All of the movement model is implemented in the helper function, whre we calculate the first rotation but taking the arc tangent of the x and y movement and then subtracting it by the old yaw.
+We then use the distance formula to calculate the translation, and calculate the second rotation but taking the current yaw of the robot, and subtracting it from the amount we've already rotated and the old yaw of the robot.
+We then apply this formula to all the particles in our map, while also introducing some slight sampling noise to ensure thaty won't cluster in  exactly the same spot.

 ### Measurement model

   Our measurement model is update in the __update_particle_weights_with_measurement_model__ function.
 (Line 370) We update our measurement model using the likelihood field approach, using functions defined in the external likelihood_field.py file provided to us during the in-class likelihood field exercise.
 Additionally, we duplicated the function __compute_prob_zero_centered_gaussian__ from the class exercise into our particle_filter.py document.